-A recent “spectacular” nickel-copper-palladium discovery has highlighted the ever-precarious future of our conservation parks and nature reserves.
-The discovery immediately south of the Julimar Conservation Park has high-graded an exploration prospect 26km long and 7km wide, extending to the northeast across the Park.
+A “spectacular” nickel-copper-palladium discovery in early 2020 highlighted the ever-precarious future of our unprotected forests.
+The ‘Gonneville’ discovery, located immediately south of the Julimar Conservation Park, high-graded an exploration prospect, the ‘Julimar Complex’, 26km long and 7km wide, extending to the northeast across the Park.

-Examples of other conservation parks and reserves, that are familiar to many bushwalkers, and have been, or in the future will be heavily impacted by mining include: Gyngoorda CP, Gibbs CP and Lane Poole Reserve.
+Examples of other conservation parks and reserves, that are familiar to many bushwalkers, and have been – or in the future will be – heavily impacted by mining include: Gyngoorda CP, Gibbs CP and Lane Poole Reserve.
 Gyngoorda CP previously covered the entire Bannister Hill area near Albany Highway, but was subsequently reduced by more than 60% in the Forest Management Plan so as to accommodate future bauxite mining plans.
 The Gibbs CP, eastern Darling Range, previously covered an area of the upper Dale River catchment, but was subsequently also reduced by more than 60% to accommodate future bauxite mining plans.
 Lane Poole Reserve, south of Dwellingup has also been ‘adjusted’ to accommodate the current expansion of the Willowdale bauxite mining operations.

 The Julimar Conservation and Forest Alliance is campaigning to have Julimar Conservation Park (State Forest) declared a National Park.
 HikeWest encourages all who are concerned to conserve this beautiful and unique area for future generations to sign the Alliance’s petition to WA State Parliament.